Stefanius67/tinyMCE-DefinitionList/README.md

    'internal plugin'

 **Note:**
-This plugin uses commands and functionalti from the core tinyMCE 'lists' plugin and therefore this plugin needs to be enabled in addition.
+This plugin uses commands and functionality from the core tinyMCE 'lists' plugin and therefore this plugin needs to be enabled in addition.

 ### Usage as 'external plugin'